-Let's stop right here and turn back to Romans 2 and let's see something about God how that God is the One Who is doing all of these things through His Spirit.
+Let's see something about God how that God is the One Who is doing all of these things through His Spirit.
 Romans 2:3: "Now, do you think yourself, O man, whoever is judging those who commit such things, and you are practicing them yourself, that you shall escape the judgment of God?
 Or do you despise the riches of His kindness and forbearance and longsuffering, not knowing that the graciousness of God leads you to repentance?" (vs 3-4).

-God is the One Who leads you to repentance.
-He works in people's lives and finally they come to a point-and many people come to this point in their lives, but how many really turn to God where they've seen that everything they've done in their lives has not worked out.
+God is the One Who leads you to repentance!
+He works in people's lives and finally they come to a point-many people come to this point in their lives, but how many really turn to God-where they've seen that everything they've done in their lives has not worked out.
 Everything has just been upside down, backward, they are miserable; they are in terrible shape: mentally, emotionally and spiritually; maybe even physically, too.

-But God reaches down and He leads to repentance and He does that with His Spirit.
-So we want to talk about all those things that God does with His Spirit in leading us to Him.
+But God reaches down and He leads them to repentance and He does that with His Spirit.

+So, we want to talk about all those things that God does with His Spirit in leading us to Him.
 In order for the next part of Rom.
 3, you must repent before Rom.
-3:24 applies.
+3:24 applies!
 You repent of sin.
-Sin is the transgression of the law.
-Sin is lawlessness-'anomia'-operating contrary to the laws of God!
+'Sin is the transgression of the Law.'
+Sin is lawlessness- 'anomia': operating contrary to the laws of God!